How to sell digital products with Stripe

 Instead of a generic payment screen, you get a fully customized sales page and funnel that takes payments through Stripe.

-Digital product delivery built in
+Digital product delivery is built in

 Checkout Page adds native digital product support on top of Stripe.